rsanchezmo/jaxer/README.md

 The available information is:
 - Low/High price
-- Close price: Open price will not be used as it is the very similar to the previous close price.
-I want to avoid redundant information.
+- Close/Open price
 - Volume
-- Adjusted close price
+- Adjusted close price: I decided not to use this information as in BTC is the same as the close price.
+Must avoid redundant information.

 The dataset class is implemented in PyTorch due to the easyness of creating a dataloader.
 However, as we are working with jax arrays, it was necessary to pass a function to the dataloader to map the torch tensors to jax.ndarrays.